-One of the biggest business stories that has emerged from this COVID-19 crisis is regarding the huge clothing brand, Primark, revealing the importance of eCommerce.
+One of the biggest business stories that emerged from the COVID-19 crisis was regarding the huge clothing brand, Primark, consequently revealing the importance of eCommerce.

-Since lockdown, it’s been forced to close in Europe and the US, with monthly sales going from £650m to nothing.
-It has also had to write down the value of its clothing stock by £284 million.
+During lockdown, Primark was forced to close in Europe and the US, with monthly sales going from £650m to nothing.
+It also had to write down the value of its clothing stock by £284 million.

 Difference Between Primark and Other Retailers

-One of Primark’s biggest flaws which has caused this damage is that is does not have an online presence.
-Prioritising their low prices in store meant they didn’t want an eCommerce shop, but this is where they fall against their competition.
+One of Primark’s biggest flaws which caused this damage was that it did not have an online presence.
+Prioritising their low prices in store meant they didn’t want an eCommerce shop, but this wass where they fell against their competition.

-Other retailers are able to make sales online, whereas Primark doesn’t have this option.
+Other retailers were able to make sales online, whereas Primark didn’t have this option.
 Luckily though, Associated British Foods is the brand’s owner.
-They have been able to stay afloat due to their other brands such as, Twinings Tea and Blue Dragon.
+They were able to stay afloat due to their other brands such as, Twinings Tea and Blue Dragon.

-A similarity though, Primark aren’t the only ones to be struggling during the pandemic – and they have an eCommerce site.
-John Lewis are also not performing as well as before lockdown was put into place.
+A similarity though, Primark weren’t the only ones struggling during the pandemic – and they even had an eCommerce site.
+John Lewis were also not performing as well as before lockdown was put into place.

 Importance of eCommerce in a Crisis

-Even though John Lewis have an eCommerce platform, which is fundamentally where it went wrong for Primark, it seems it has not been constructed for a crisis.
+Even though John Lewis had an eCommerce platform, which was fundamentally where it went wrong for Primark, it seems it was not constructed for a crisis.
 Although it’s good having an online shop, if it isn’t optimised, it won’t serve your business through crisis situations.

-From bulk-buying to online shopping, COVID-19 has affected the way consumers shop; what they’re buying, when and how.
-With online sales increasing by 25%, It’s important to be able to serve every different need customers may have.
-Therefore, this crisis has highlighted the importance of optimised eCommerce sites.
+From bulk-buying to online shopping, COVID-19 affected the way consumers shop; what they were buying, when and how.
+With online sales increasing by 25%, it was important to be able to serve every different need customers had.
+Therefore, this crisis highlighted the importance of optimised eCommerce sites.

 Ways to Optimise an eCommerce Site

-A great incentive to reel in new customers during this pandemic is to offer reduced or free delivery charges.
-People are more likely to shop with you when there’s free or discounted delivery when you spend over a limit.
-With more people shopping online, delivery charges are an important factor.
+Offering reduced or free delivery charges was a great incentive to reel in new customers during the pandemic.
+The truth of the matter is, people are much more likely to shop with you when there’s free or discounted delivery when you spend over a limit.
+With more people shopping online, delivery charges were an important factor – and still are!

 It is obvious, but customers always appreciate honesty.
-In such an uncertain time, it is now more significant than ever to recognise businesses shipping and returns policies.
-They may have altered due to the pandemic so make sure they are clear.
+During such an uncertain time, it was more significant than ever to recognise businesses shipping and returns policies.
+They may have altered due to the pandemic so you needed to make sure they are clear – but this should always be the case.
 This way, customers feel informed and, ultimately, customer service enquiries or complaints are reduced.

 It is imperative that your eCommerce site is user-friendly across all devices.
-During lockdown, people are spending more time than ever online, whether that be on a desktop, laptop, tablet or mobile.
-It also needs to be quick to ensure customers don’t lose interest and go somewhere else for their shopping needs.
+Even out of lockdown, people are spending more time than ever online, whether that be on a desktop, laptop, tablet or mobile.
+It also needs to have a quick loading speed to ensure customers don’t lose interest and go somewhere else for their shopping needs.